-The teaching staff o build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+The teaching staff aim to build pupils’ resilience to radicalisation by promoting fundamental British values alongside our own core values and Relationships Charter to enable them to challenge extremist views.
 It is important to emphasise that the Prevent duty is not intended to stop pupils debating controversial issues.
 On the contrary, schools should provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
-For early years childcare providers, the statutory framework for the Early Years Foundation Stage sets standards for learning, development and care for children from 0-5, thereby assisting their personal, social and emotional development and understanding of the world.

 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
-All staff who have regular face to face contact with our pupils have received this training from the headteacher.
+All staff who have regular face to face contact with our pupils have taken part in this training.

 NSPCC Radicalisation helpline 0808 800 5000